dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 [Alpha and
 Omega](/img/posts/2018-12-10-the-analytic-i-ching/apollo-doodle.jpg)
-are in truth inverted, mimicking the struggle of free will in a world built by preceding generations who wanted you to be ignorant of their mistakes, their successes and, most of all, their plans for you...
+are in truth inverted, mirroring your struggle for free will in a world built by preceding generations who wanted you to be ignorant of their mistakes, their successes and, most of all, their plans for you...
 In this panpsychist conception, there can be no [prime mover](https://en.wikipedia.org/wiki/Unmoved_mover) that is the beginning, the Alpha, without itself also being the ending, the Omega.
 In his dialectic of reason, Kant reduces through discourse the